SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture8_B+Tree_indexes.md

    * HDD: 1MB
    * SSD: 10KB
    * Memory: 512B

+     You want to put a node within your CPU cache.

    > In some enterprise system, one can have different page sizes for different
    > components.